bluegenes/2022-paper-protein-kmers/manuscript.md

 #### Metagenome breakdown using protein k-mers

-As developed in Irber et al., 2022 [@doi:10.1101/2022.01.11.475838], minimum set cover of nucleotide k-mers can be used to find the set of genomes that cover all known k-mers in your metagenome.
+As developed in Irber et al., 2022 [@doi:10.1101/2022.01.11.475838], minimum set cover of nucleotide k-mers can be used to find the set of genomes that cover all known k-mers in a metagenome.
 This approach, implemented in `sourmash gather`, works by using k-mer containment relative to reference genomes ("anchor containment", as above) and "assigning" metagenome k-mers iteratively to the reference genome with highest containment.
 Anchor containment is then re-estimated using the remaining unassigned query k-mers until all known k-mers have been assigned.
 This step provides us with an ordered list of reference genomes, each of which represent a non-overlapping portion of the metagenome.